 This became a particular problem in Dusseldorf 2011 when the host broadcaster took the controversial decision to allow the fans on the floor of the stadium to ACTUALLY STAND UP for the first time - and they did so with some gusto, but to the surprise of NDR it appears they'd all brought flags on 3ft long poles - rendering various camera shots ruined by some pillock waving a massive Spanish flag in front of Kati Wolf's face.

 Do people sometimes come with their bloody luggage?
 Chairs! ("Sorry, I didn't know if you'd have any").
 Trolleys!
 WHO BRINGS A HAMMER TO A EUROVISION SEMI?
 Sawblades!
 LADDERS!
 HANDCUFFS!
 Basically I'm assuming that some kinky Georgian handyman must have pitched up one year without a hotel to stay in, and as a result you weren’t even allowed to take a bloody camera to Lisbon.
 Or a four gang extension lead.

 What?
 Georgia?
 Oh well there's two types of Georgian entry.
-There's banging disco bops where they try and piss Putin off, and there's tiresome, self absorbed ones that highlight "the roots of Abkhazian folklore and its similarity and common things with Georgian".
+There's banging disco bops where they try and piss Putin off, and there's tiresome, self absorbed ones that are “about loving to be a human and loving Earth, even though sometimes it’s very hard to live."
 It's so inaccessible as to be rude to be honest, and if this qualifies for Saturday night I'll eat my hat, my ladder, my helmet, three golf balls and some medicines without a prescription or justification.